alem-platform/backend/house-of-candles/README.md

 ### Data Storage, Caching, Processing

-#### Real-Time Data Processing:
+#### Real-Time Processing:

-- Use **Redis** to cache recent price data.
-- Keep the latest price for all price updates for at least the last minute for each trading pair from all exchanges.
+- R`edis Caching`: Store the latest price for each trading pair and exchange in Redis.
+Keep at least 1 minute of history.
+- `ClickHouse Storage`: Batch-insert all price updates into ClickHouse every 10 seconds.
-- Add data to ClickHouse every 10 seconds, save each received value.
+- `Cleanup`: Purge Redis data older than 2 minutes to save memory.
-- Ensure outdated data (older than two minutes) is purged from Redis.

 #### Data Storage